4 min read

 That does not make AI a mystical co-creator.
 It makes it a powerful toolmaking surface.

-People can describe a workflow, generate a prototype, draft a template, build an analysis helper, or create a process that would previously have required more technical support.
+More people can describe a workflow, generate a first prototype, draft a template, sketch an analysis helper, or create a process that would previously have required more technical support.
 That is a real cultural shift.

 It also raises a practical question: when toolmaking gets easier, how do we keep the tools responsible?